TonyxSun/TonyxSun/README.md

 ### Hello World :wave:
 It's a pleasure!
-I am Tony (Wuyue), currently @ xai working on compute infra.

-* :chart_with_upwards_trend: I have the fortune of partaking in [a few internships](https://github.com/TonyxSun/TonyxSun/blob/master/Tony_Wuyue_Sun_Resume.pdf) prior to my current tenure, specializing in large scale infrastructure, full-stack and application development.
-* :mailbox_with_mail: Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/tonywsun/); I would love to connect with you.
+I am Tony (Wuyue), currently working on compute infra.
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/tonywsun/); I would love to connect with you.
 Not currently open to new opportunities.

 <!---
 TonyxSun/TonyxSun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.